 In 2014 Klein published This Changes Everything: Capitalism vs. the Climate, a book claiming that the greenhouse gas emissions associated with industrialization have caused immense environmental harm, as evidenced by a growing incidence of “extreme weather events” like hurricanes, typhoons, droughts, and heat waves.
 (Klein's premise of an increase in the frequency of such natural disasters is inaccurate.)

-In the summer of 2015, Pope Francis, whom Klein has praised for being “right on the economics” of global warming, invited Klein to the Vatican to co-chair a conference on climate change, alongside Cardinal Peter Turkson.
+In the summer of 2015, Klein, who has praised Pope Francis for being “right on the economics” of global warming, was asked not only to speak at a Vatican press conference on the pope's recently published climate-change encyclical, but also to co-chair a Vatican conference on climate change alongside Cardinal Peter Turkson.
 Recognizing the degree to which a left-wing religious figure could potentially help move his followers' thinking in a leftward direction, Klein, citing “Christ's proto-socialist teachings,” noted in July 2015 that “at the end of his life, Vladimir Lenin supposedly said that what the Russian Revolution had really needed was not more Bolsheviks but ten St. Francises of Assisi.”

 In her speech at the Vatican, Klein praised what she described as “the core message of interconnection at the heart of the [pope's] encyclical,” and lauded the Holy See's “particularly courageous decision” to take on stand on climate change despite “the attacks that are coming from the Republican Party” and “the fossil fuel interests in the United States.”
 “In a world where profit is consistently put before both people and the planet,” she said, “climate economics has everything to do with ethics and morality.”
 Emphasizing that “we can save ourselves” by taking concrete actions like cutting carbon emissions, she urged her critics to “stop making the difficult the enemy of the possible,” and to join “the climate justice movement” in the noble cause of “making the possible real.”

 A longtime hater of Israel and its people, Klein proudly recounts that at age 12 she wrote her own Bat Mitzvah speech “about Jews being racist.”
-Eight years later at the University of Toronto (1990), Klein wrote an editorial in the student newspaper stating that Israel was “a country with racism and misogyny at the core of its being”; that Israeli men were raised with a “siege mentality” that caused them “to hate Arabs” and to “reach maturity by brutalizing and degrading Palestinians”; and that “Jews made the shift from victims to victimizers with terrifying ease.”
+Eight years later at the University of Toronto (1990), Klein wrote an editorial in the student newspaper stating that Israel was “a country with racism and misogyny at the core of its being”; that Israeli men were raised with a “siege mentality” that caused them “to hate Arabs” and to “reach maturity by brutalizing and degrading Palestinians”; that Israeli men exhibited rampant “misogyny toward Israeli women”; and that “Jews made the shift from victims to victimizers with terrifying ease.”
 “I am a Jew against Israel,” Klein declared, “just as Israel repeatedly proves itself to be against me.”

 Endorsing “punitive measures” against Israel as retribution for its “collective punishment on Gaza,” Klein avidly supports the Boycott, Divestment, & Sanctions (BDS) movement as a means of “bringing justice, so long denied, to Palestine.”
 Maintaining that Israel should “become the target of the kind of global movement that put an end to apartheid in South Africa,” she served as a board of advisors member with the Free Gaza Movement in 2010.